 In the aforementioned scenario, one might be tempted to conclude that since the wife failed to get his attention—a cardinal rule in communication—it was her fault all along that the message of her unhappiness failed to get across to her husband.
 Support for this argument comes from the fact that when she changed her approach (by threatening divorce) she did get his attention and mobilized him to act.

 On the other hand, one may argue that there was nothing wrong with her ability to communicate.
 During all those years, she was successful in getting the message of her unhappiness across.
 Her failure was not in her communication skills, but rather in her ability to gain his empathy or cooperation in addressing the problem.
 Is it a fault in communication that she was unable to persuade him to change his mind about addressing her unhappiness without the threat of divorce?
 I don't think so.

 Let's explore other possibilities as to where the failure lay.
 Could it be that the fault lay in her persuasive powers?
 Or could the fault lie in her husband's personality...or in his concept of marriage?
 Was there something wrong with her husband's attitude to his wife?
 Was he too selfishly focused on his own needs and indifferent to her needs?
 Did he simply lack the maturity to love and the capacity to empathize with another person?

 Many people in a committed relationship do not realize that their own happiness is inextricably bound to the happiness of their spouse.
-If they make only minimal efforts to keep their spouse happy, or worse, show an indifference to their spouse's unhappiness, their relationship will not last.
-It should be noted, however, that unhealthy relationships do last if the short-changed spouse does not have enough self esteem to demand what is rightfully his/hers in the relationship and/or is not mentally healthy enough to pull him/herself out of a relationship that does not meet his/her minimum requirements.
+If they make only minimal efforts to keep their spouse happy, or worse, show indifference to their spouse's unhappiness, their relationship will not last.
+It should be noted, however, those unhealthy relationships do last if the short-changed spouse does not have enough self-esteem to demand what is rightfully his/hers in the relationship and/or is not mentally healthy enough to pull him/herself out of a relationship that does not meet his/her minimum requirements.

 Verbal Communication; Behavioral Communication